danielavelez1997/Neural-networks-and-ensembles/README.md

 # Neural-networks-and-ensembles
-The target to predict is the Length of Stay (LOS column, in days), so is a regression problem.
-I am using neural networks and ensembles.
+The data use for the project is in this link https://mimic.physionet.org/.The target to predict is the Length of Stay (LOS column, in days) in a ICU based on patient-related characteristics and the metric that i am considering is the RMSE, to solve this regression problem i  am using neural networks with sklearn and keras.
+Also i do an ensemble the models that I am using are SVR, knn,random forest, xgboost and lasso.